oil painting for beginners: a step-by-step tutorial to start painting

 paint the flowers

-Use the #8 brush for the flower centers.
+Always use the largest brush possible.
+This keeps your painting loose.
+A #8 brush worked for the flower centers.

 Paint the centers of the Dogwood flowers.Paint the flower centers